SR and BR (SR) Models 15

 kit, it is possible to build a number of variations, to correspond with

-the variety of boiler fittings carried by these locos in service.
+the variety of boiler fittings carried by these locos in service over the years.
 This one

 is rather special though - quite apart from its London Brighton & South